About the safe house

-The Cape Agulhas Safe House-Team is run by a passionate team that goes the extra mile to provide support and assistance for abused women.
-So far the Safe House has accommodated more than 400 women and children since its establishment in 2015.
+The safe house is run by a passionate team that goes the extra mile to provide support and assistance for abused women.
+Since its establishment in 2015 the safe house has accommodated more than 500 women and children.

 In 2012 community worker Lana O'Neill moved from Vredendal to Bredasdorp and immediately realised the lack of a safe shelter for abused women in the area.
 Through her non-profit organization "HeavenlyPromise48" she seeks to offer preventative programs, crisis intervention and shelter to abused women.

 In 2015 "HeavenlyPromise48" successfully applied for a tender, issued by the Cape Agulhas Municipality, to establish a safe house for women and their dependent children in Bredasdorp.
 The tender was approved in April 2015 (approval 110/2015) and in August 2015 the safe house was officially opened by Cape Agulhas Executive Major Richard Mitchell.

 In February 2015 the team has successfully completed the Traumatic Incident Trauma Reduction Counselling Course and is able to offer immediate trauma counselling to victims.